-Once you arrive in France, and land at the airport you will have to pass through immigration control.
-Please visit the French Government site for guidance on this process: Coming to France - Ministry for Europe and Foreign Affairs (diplomatie.gouv.fr).
+Once you arrive to the UK, and land at the airport you will have to pass through immigration control.
+Please visit the UK Government site for guidance on this process: Entering the UK: At border control - GOV.UK (www.gov.uk).